enatsek/Debian-Ubuntu/nginx.md

 sudo chmod +x /usr/local/bin/nxdissite
 ```

-It is necessary to reload nginx after disabling a site:
+After disabling a site, reload Nginx:

 ```
 sudo systemctl reload nginx
 ```

-#### 1.3.3. nxenmod Enable a Module
+#### 1.3.3. nxenmod - Enable a Module

-This script is expected to enable a module by creating a symbolic link in mods-enabled/ from mods-available/.
+This script enables a module by creating a symbolic link in `modules-enabled/` from `modules-available/`.

-Let's create it:
+Create the script:

 ```
 sudo nano /usr/local/bin/nxenmod